wedevelopio/cryptonodes-setup/ethereum-geth/Readme.md

 ```
 Check if node is running well:
 `ps auxww | fgrep geth` should return process with full agruments and metadata.
-If not user `journalctl --user -u geth-mainnet.service` to check logs
+If not use `journalctl --user -u geth-mainnet.service` to check logs